 - Portable electronic devices – devices [such as iPads, laptops, mobile phones, etc] provided primarily [over 50%] for the purpose of enabling the employee to do their job.

 - Exempt vehicles – vehicles which are not principally designed for the purpose of carrying passengers [such as vans, utes, trucks, etc] and the private use is minor, infrequent and irregular.

-In the meantime please ensure that you record your car odometer readings on any of your cars as at the end of today 31 March 2020.
+In the meantime please ensure that you record your car odometer readings [on all of your cars] by the end of today 31 March 2021.

-If you have any questions or need any assistance with meeting your FBT obligations please contact us at 07 3193 3000.
+If you have any questions or need any assistance with meeting your FBT obligations please contact a business tax consultant at 1300BDEPOT.